-Andrew Faulkner: Programme Coordinator Business / Programme Manager for FdA Business & Management / Module Leader
+Andrew Faulkner: Programme Coordinator Higher Education - Business, Law and Professional / Programme Manager for BA (Hons) Leadership & Management

-With over 20 years retailing experience, Andrew returned to education later in life and is an alumni of UCSD and the University of Plymouth, having studied a BA (Hons) in Business.
-After completing his PGCE, and alongside completing a MA (Hons) in Human Resource Management, Andrew has led on the development of the BA (Hons) in Leadership & Management.
-With experience of teaching business from levels 2 to 6, he is now Programme Coordinator for the Business section.
-Andrew has won University of Plymouth SSTAR award for Outstanding Personal Tutor, as well as South Devon College awards for 'Inspirational Teaching, Learning and Assessment' and the 'Support' award.
+With over 20 years' experience in the retail sector, Andrew has worked with many national retailers such as Safeway Stores Plc, BP, Tesco Stores Plc, EE and latterly General Motors UK.
+He returned to education later in life and is an alumni of UCSD and the University of Plymouth, having studied a BA (Hons) in Business.
+After completing his PGCE, and alongside completing a MA (Hons) in Human Resource Management, he led on the development of the BA (Hons) in Leadership & Management and Chartered Manager Degree Apprenticeship.
+With experience of teaching business from levels 2 to 6, he is now Programme Coordinator for Higher Education in the Business, Law and Professional section.
+In this role he has also been fortunate to have won the University of Plymouth SSTAR award for Outstanding Personal Tutor, as well as South Devon College awards for 'Inspirational Teaching, Learning and Assessment' and the 'Support' award.